-Senior management members are deemed to be members of the Business Management Committee that are not executive directors of Prisa and that have an employment relationship with Prisa or with other companies in the Group; or managers that regularly attend the meetings of this committee, as well as the Internal Audit Manager of Prisa.

-This group comprises 10 managers, three of whom are women (the HR and Talent Management Manager, the CEO of Media Capital and the Internal Audit Manager).
+On the other hand, senior management members are deemed to be members of the Management Committee that are not executive directors of Prisa and that have an employment relationship with Prisa or with other companies in the Group; or managers that regularly attend the meetings of this committee, as well as the Internal Audit Manager of Prisa.
+This group comprises 12 managers, two of whom are women (the HR and Talent Management Manager and the Internal Audit Manager).

 Furthermore, the profile of the members of the senior management team is diverse in terms of age, training, experience and professional qualifications.

-The age range of the members of the Management Committee spans the youngest executive at 39, to the oldest at 69.
+The age range of the members of the Management Committee spans the youngest executive at 38, to the oldest at 70.
 This situation ensures a balance of maturity, extensive experience and knowledge of the market among the older members, and the inclusion of new skills contributed by the younger executives, jointly working together to adapt the business to the current environment.

-Although all of them are of Spanish nationality, at least one third have obtained postgraduate education at prestigious establishments in Europe or the United States, which means that five of the executives bring with them a solid professional career obtained outside of Spain.
+Although the majority of them are of Spanish nationality (one of them is Portuguese), at least one third have obtained postgraduate education at prestigious establishments in Europe or the United States, which means that five of the executives bring with them a solid professional career obtained outside of Spain.